AkilaSenanayake/AkilaSenanayake/README.md

 Desire to solve real-world problems through technology.
 My experiences in software engineering and social media consulting have provided me with the versatility to approach challenges creatively and effectively.

 Currently diving deep into the world of software testing, with a sharp eye for detail and a passion for making sure things just work as they should.
 From writing test cases to running manual and automated tests using tools like Selenium, etc. I thrive on uncovering issues before users do.

-Toolkit includes programming languages: Java, Python, JavaScript, Frameworks/Tools: Next.js, MySQL, MongoDB, Git and Testing knowledge about STLC, SDLC, Agile, SQA, QA methodology.
-Also Certified in QA Testing (University of Moratuwa & LinkedIn Learning).
+(Follow me on my site for more!)
 ---
 # 🛠️ Tech Stack